 Total DDoS Attacks

 But it’s not just the number of DDoS attacks that are increasing.
 The bad guys are creating ever bigger botnets – the armies of hacked devices that are used to generate DDoS traffic.
 As the botnets get bigger, the scale of DDoS attacks is also increasing.
 A Distributed Denial of Service attack of one gigabit per second is enough to knock most organizations off the internet but we’re now seeing peak attack sizes in excess of one terabit per second generated by hundreds of thousands or even millions of suborned devices.
 For more background about what’s technically involved in a Distributed Denial of Service attack, see our post What is a DDoS Attack?, and our video WHO, WHAT, WHY, WHERE of DDoS Attacks.

 Given that IT services downtime costs companies anywhere from $300,000 to over $1,000,000 per hour, you can see that the financial hit from even a short DDoS attack could seriously damage your bottom line.
 To understand what impact a distributed denial of service attack could have on your organization and your cybersecurity planning, please see our white paper How to Analyze the Business Impact of DDoS Attacks.

-To give you insight, and not a small amount of fear, into what these attacks are like “in the wild,” we’re going to take a look at some of the most notable DDoS attacks to date.
+To give you insight into what these attacks are like “in the wild,” we’re going to take a look at some of the most notable DDoS attacks to date.
 Our choices include some DDoS attacks that are famous for their sheer scale while our others are because of their impact and consequences.